 Simscape block library contains two libraries that belong to the Simscape™ product:

-Foundation library — Contains basic hydraulic, mechanical, electrical, magnetic, thermal, thermal liquid, two-phase fluid, gas, and physical signal blocks, organized into sublibraries according to technical discipline and function performed
+Foundation library — Contains basic physical elements and building blocks, as well as sources and sensors, organized into sublibraries according to technical discipline and function performed.

-In addition, if you have installed any of the add-on products of the Physical Modeling family, you will see the corresponding libraries under the main Simscape library.
+In addition, if you have installed any of the add-on products, you will see the corresponding libraries under the main Simscape library.
+Add-on products are products in the Physical Modeling family that use Simscape platform and, as a result, share common functionality, such as physical units management or editing modes.

-Using the elements contained in these Foundation libraries, you can create more complex components that span different physical domains.
+Using the basic building blocks in the Foundation libraries, you can create more complex components that span different physical domains.
 You can then group this assembly of blocks into a subsystem and parameterize it to reuse and share these components.

 In addition to Foundation libraries, there is also a Simscape Utilities library, which contains utility blocks, such as: